Unusual Advancement

 Bennett’s Wikipedia Page

-Screenshot is linked to source of biography:
+Screenshot below is linked to the source of biography:

 From this piece: